Afghan finance minister faces corruption investigation

 Hazarat Omar Zakhilwal, championed by international donors for his integrity in a country mired in graft, over the past five years had transferred the money to accounts in Canada, according Afghanistan’s largest commercial TV channel, Tolo TV.

-Tolo showed what it said were his private bank statements on one of its programs.
+Tolo showed what it said were his private bank statements on one of its programmes.

 Zakhilwal, in an interview with the station late on Wednesday, denied any wrongdoing and said there was nothing untoward in the transfers, which were the result of legitimate work and business interests before entering government.